 Speaker: Gretchen Bell, Senior Program Officer, CHCS

-G. Bell will welcome participants and provide a brief overview of the event.
+G. Bell welcomed participants and provide a brief overview of the event.

 II.
 Innovative Approaches to Improve Access to Care for Populations with Complex Needs in Rural Communities